CExA-project/cheat-sheet-for-kokkos/utilization.md

 ### Print inside a kernel

 Prints text to standard output.
-The behavior is analogous to C++23 `std::print`; the return type is `void` to ensure a consistent behavior across backends.
+The behavior is analogous to `std::printf`.

 ```cpp
 Kokkos::printf("format string", arg1, arg2);